bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Queries changes visible to the caller.
 The `query string` must be provided by the `q` parameter.
 The `n` parameter can be used to limit the returned results.
+The `no-limit` parameter can be used remove the default limit on queries and return all results.
+This might not be supported by all index backends.

 As result a list of ChangeInfo entries is returned.
 The change output is sorted by the last update time, most recently